EdgeFirstAI/documentation/docs/discrete/models/train_vision.md

 Follow the settings indicated and keep the rest of the settings by their default.
 Click "Start Session" to start the training session.

+!!! warning "Session Name"
+    Do not include any forward slash "/" in the session names as this can result in missing model artifacts.

 <figure markdown="span">
 ![Start Training Session](../../models/assets/training/vision-train-settings.jpg){ align=center }
 <figcaption>Start Training Session</figcaption>